jkbomics/Gene2Function/README.md

 # 🧬 Gene2Function

-**Gene2Function** is a modular Streamlit-based bioinformatics tool that takes gene IDs or symbols as input and provides predicted functional annotations, associated pathways, and potential disease links.
-The tool is under active development and aims to help researchers quickly gather functional insights.
+**Gene2Function** is a modular, multi-page, Streamlit-based bioinformatics tool that takes gene IDs or symbols as input and provides predicted functional annotations, associated pathways, and potential disease links.
+Built for speed and usability, this app empowers researchers to quickly extract and explore gene-level biological insights.
+---
+✅ Now supports scroll navigation, multi-page interface, and interactive plots for GO terms and pathways!
 ---

 ## 🚀 Features